intel/openvino-ai-plugins-gimp/README.md

 # OpenVINO™ AI Plugins for GIMP

-This branch is under development. <br>Dedicated for GIMP 3, Python 3 and OpenVino.<br> :star: :star: :star: :star: are welcome.<br>
+This branch is currently under development. <br>Dedicated for GIMP 3, Python 3 and OpenVino.<br> :star: :star: :star: :star: are welcome.<br>

 ## Current list of plugins:
 [1] Super-Resolution <br>